jbcodeforce/spark-studies/docs/dev-on-spark.md

 # In spark-studies/src/scala-wordcount
 sbt package
 # start a docker container with spark image (see previous environment notes)
+docker run --rm -it --network spark_network -v $(pwd):/home jbcodeforce/spark bash
+# in the shell within the container
+cd /home
 spark-submit target/scala-2.12/wordcount_2.12-1.0.jar
 ```

+!!! note
+    The set of commands work well with spark cluster running on local host via docker compose.
+If you want to access a remote cluster, for example running on IKS OCP see [this section](#remote-spark).

 ## Basic programming concepts